postfixadmin/postfixadmin/DOCUMENTS/Per-Domain-OIDC-Design.md

 ## Login Page — Domain-Specific Buttons

-The login page iterates all domains with OIDC configured (i.e. `oidc_issuer_url` IS NOT NULL) and renders one button per domain:
+The login page queries domains where `oidc_enabled` is true and renders one button per domain:

 ```
 Login with Keycloak (orgb.com)